-Regular and effective maintenance is crucial to ensure effective MTD performance; in addition, maintenance plans are required for all stormwater management facilities associated with a major development.
+Regular and effective maintenance is crucial to ensure effective GI MTD performance; in addition, maintenance plans are required for all stormwater management facilities associated with a major development.
 There are a number of required elements in all maintenance plans, pursuant to N.J.A.C.
-7:8-5.8; these are discussed in more detail in Chapter 8: Maintenance and Retrofit of Stormwater Management Measures.
+7:8-5.8; these are discussed in more detail in Chapter 8: Maintenance of Stormwater Management Measures.
 Furthermore, maintenance activities are required through various regulations, including the New Jersey Pollutant Discharge Elimination System (NJPDES) rules, N.J.A.C.
 7:14A.
-Specific maintenance requirements for MTDs are presented below; these requirements must be included in MTD's maintenance plan.
+Specific maintenance requirements for MTDs are presented below; these requirements must be included in a green infrastructure MTD's maintenance plan.
+Detailed inspection and maintenance logs must be maintained.